Healthy Pumpkin Cookies

 Close-up of a single pumpkin cookie on a cooling rack with fluffy frosting and sprinkled cinnamon.

-Tips for perfect texture and storage
+Tips for perfect pumpkin cookies

 1. Don’t overbake.